 You guys, I’ve been looking SO much forward to eating my way through this post and sharing it with you.
 Last year, I wrote a post about how much I love Croatian food, but it included both Istrian and Dalmatian food.
-This guide is dedicated to the gourmet food of Istria, which is quickly becoming one of my favorite cuisines in the world.
+This guide is dedicated to the gourmet food in Istria, which is quickly becoming one of my favorite cuisines in the world.

 Istria is best known for its olive oil, wine and truffles.
 Before visiting Istria last summer I had never tasted truffles or quality olive oil and now that I’ve had it, it’s difficult to go back.
 I spent all last week indulging in 4-5 course meals twice a day.
-No wonder I gained 3 kg
+No wonder I gained 3 kg.

 The peninsula of Istria is nestled in the Adriatic Sea so it’s no wonder that seafood features so prominently in its cuisine.